Hello World (using the Eclipse IDE)

 Eclipse is an IDE -- in fact, it's the IDE of choice for many professional java programmers.
 Follow the steps below to see how easy it is to create a simple program in this environment:

-- Launch Eclipse
+1. Launch Eclipse

-- You will see Eclipse warn you at the top of the dialog box that using the default package is discouraged.
+5. You may see Eclipse warn you at the top of the dialog box that using the default package is discouraged.
 For now, we will disregard this warning -- we will learn more about packages and how to use them later.
 Let's name our new Java Class "HelloPrinter" (making sure to start your class name with a capital letter).
 Then, check the box under "Which method stubs would you like to create?" that says "public static void main(String[] args)".
 Click "Finish".

-- Notice that Eclipse generates much of the code for you in the content area under the tab labeled "HelloPrinter.java".
+6. Notice that Eclipse generates much of the code for you in the content area under the tab labeled "HelloPrinter.java".
 Finish writing the code for this program by replacing the comment

 //TODO Auto-generated method stub